willsalt/unicorn/README.md

 ## External dependencies

-The only external dependency at present is [SharpZipLib](https://github.com/icsharpcode/SharpZipLib), used to compress PDF datastreams on write.
+The only external dependency used for PDF reading and writing is [SharpZipLib](https://github.com/icsharpcode/SharpZipLib), used to compress PDF datastreams.

+The command-line tools in the repository also use [CommandLineParser](https://github.com/commandlineparser/commandline) for option parsing.